FroggosOrbit/webfishing-true-offline/README.md

 ![](https://github.com/FroggosOrbit/webfishing-true-offline/blob/main/TRUE_Offline_Button_Gif.gif)

 **This is a hard patch, and not a mod.
-A mod version will be made soon, and ill update this page with a link to that mod when its done**
+A mod version will be made soon, and ill update this page with a link to that mod when its done.
+That being said, you should be able to use almost any mod with this patch.**

 *please message me on twitter or discord @FroggosOrbit if you find any issues*